 “India has a long history and tradition of harmonious co-existence between man and nature.
 Human beings here have regarded fauna and flora as part of their family.
 This is part of our heritage and manifest in our lifestyle and traditional practices.
 We represent a culture that calls our planet Mother Earth.
 As our ancient text says; “Keep pure!
 For the Earth is our mother!
 And we are her children!”
 The ancient Indian practice of Yoga, for example, is a system that is aimed at balancing contentment and worldly desires, that helps pursue a path of moderation and a sustainable lifestyle.
 Environmental sustainability, which involves both intra-generational and inter-generational equity, has been the approach of Indians for very long.
 Much before the climate change debate began, Mahatma Gandhi, regarded as the father of our nation had said that we should act as ‘trustees’ and use natural resources wisely as it is our moral responsibility to ensure that we bequeath to the future generations a healthy planet.”

 Various traditions of Yoga are now widely practised in many countries, including Australia.
-Prior to being colonised by the British in the late 1700s, Aboriginal people lived in ‘Australia’ for over 65,000 years and have never ceded sovereignty.
-However, many people remain ignorant of this history and go to yoga classes every week throughout Australia without acknowledging the traditional owners and custodians of the land on which they meet and practise.
+Prior to being colonised by the British in the late 1700s, Aboriginal people lived in ‘Australia’ for over 65,000 years and have never ceded sovereignty or established treaties.
+This website encourages yoga traditions to express their values, recognise this history and understand the consequences.

-As an expression of yogic values and as an offering of respect (adriyate and satkaroti) on behalf of the yoga community to the Aboriginal & Torres Strait Islands communities, elders past, present and future and the land on which we live and practise, we encourage yoga associations and businesses to incorporate a formal ‘acknowledgement of country’ on their promotional material e.g. websites and flyers (an example can be found at the bottom of this page), and for teachers and students to make an acknowledgement at the beginning of yoga classes and practise.
+As an offering of respect (adriyate and satkaroti) by the yoga communities to the Aboriginal & Torres Strait Islands communities, elders past, present and future and the land on which we live and practise, we encourage yoga associations, organisations and businesses to incorporate a formal Acknowledgement of Country on their promotional material e.g. websites, flyers and venues (examples can be found below and in Industry Examples), and for teachers and students to make an Acknowledgement at the beginning of yoga classes and practise.

 The Acknowledgement in Class

-To find the indigenous peoples and nations for your area, please see:
+To find the formally recognised indigenous peoples and nations for your area, the following may be useful starting points:

 Indigenous Peoples of Australia (Wikipedia)

-To further clarify the owners of the land on which you practise and acceptable forms of wording for acknowledgements, please contact your local Council or local Aboriginal & Torres Strait Islands people or groups.
+To clarify the identity of the owners of the land on which you work and practise, and acceptable forms of wording for Acknowledgements, please contact your local Traditional Owners, Council, Native Title representative body or local Aboriginal & Torres Strait Islands people or groups.

 Australian Aboriginal Flag